FREQUENTLY ASKED QUESTIONS

 Can we hire Laura Gills Interior Design for just a consultation?

-If you are a first time client, the answer is no. There is a key reason for this.
+If you are a first time client, the answer is probably no. There is a key reason for this.
 The most critical part of the interior design process is when the client and interior designer get to know each other, review the objectives, criteria, and meet everyone on the project team.
 However, an initial consultation is the first step before I write up the proposal.
 That consultation determines the scope of the project.
 (See #7-Process) We call it the program phase, sometimes called the brief.

 This initial phase actually is billable consultation work, and defines the goals and scope of the project.
 We human beings often want to skip the process and get right to the results.
 Good design is a process and collaboration.
 We have a saying on a white board at the office: “A prescription without a diagnosis is malpractice.”